whynotlol1/maze_game_bot/README.md

 1. Clone the repository
 2. Use `PyCryptoDome and base64` Python packages to encrypt your Telegram bot token: `bytes_to_long(b64encode(%token%.encode()))` and paste the encrypted token to `maze_game/bot/.env`
 3. Start the bot with `python3 maze_game/run.py`

-## Copyrights

-1. Credit @whynotlol1 (GitHub) / @cat_dev_lol (Telegram) when using parts of the source code for non-educational purposes
-2. Credit @xsafter (GitHhub) when using parts of the source code for non-educational purposes

 ## Credits